-- Faith healing (healing with prayer). - Acupuncture (healing using needles and pins). - Health care performed in a state or federal hospital. - · Health care performed by a doctor who does not take Texas Medicaid. - Cosmetic surgery. - Any service that is not medically necessary. - Any service that your primary care provider does not approve, except for Texas Health Steps, family planning services, eye checkups, mental and drug abuse services, OB/GYN, and emergency care. - Any service received out of the country. - Infertility services, including reversal of voluntary sterilization procedures. - Voluntary sterilization if 20 years and younger or legally incapable of consenting to the procedure. - Vaccines for travel outside the United States. - Experimental services, including drugs and equipment, not covered by Medicaid. - Abortions except in the case of a reported rape, incest, or when medically necessary to save the life of the mother. - Paternity tests. - Immunizations for travel outside the United States. - Sex change surgery and related services.
+- Faith healing (healing with prayer). - Acupuncture (healing using needles and pins). - Health care performed in a state or federal hospital. - Health care performed by a doctor who does not take Texas Medicaid. - Cosmetic surgery. - Any service that is not medically necessary. - Any service received out of the country. - Infertility services, including reversal of voluntary sterilization procedures. - Voluntary sterilization if 20 years and younger or legally incapable of consenting to the procedure. - Vaccines for travel outside the United States. - Experimental services, including drugs and equipment, not covered by Medicaid. - Abortions except in the case of a reported rape, incest, or when medically necessary to save the life of the mother. - Paternity tests. - Immunizations for travel outside the United States. - Sex change surgery and related services.